Close

 ‘I am that ‘pataphysician,’ declared Barry grandly

-The sculptor turned in my direction and a gasp escaped his Fernet-satined lips.
+The sculptor turned in my direction and a gasp escaped his Fernet-stained lips.
 The newcomer, however, did not bat either of his scimitar-like eyebrows as he exclaimed:

 ‘Bosse-de-Nage, companion of the good Doctor Faustroll!
 I thought you had died in the archipelago.’